CRYSTAL-style BIPOLE periodic HF and DFT

 1. CRYSTAL parity surface.
 The 15 demo geometries committed alongside the driver (commit c1e00ff, tests/demos/ — LiH / NaCl / MgO / Al2O3 / C-diamond / Si-diamond / ZnO / TiO2 / SiO2 / Ne-fcc) and the matching CRYSTAL14 reference inputs let the periodic-dev chat track multipole-branch progress against ground-truth CRYSTAL energies.
 Each demo has a parity_<system>.py runner that produces a side-by-side comparison.

 2. Multipole infrastructure.
 The Phase 1-4b commits (d1cc4027de6431) added the shell-pair Cartesian multipole moments, the multipole-multipole interaction tensor, the IDIPC geometric dispatch per quartet, and the cell-level multipole moments from density.
-These are the prerequisites for the SDR multipole branch and for the bipole_lattice_self_energy analytic dipole-dipole self-image correction.
-They are tested in isolation against analytical results; wiring them into the SCF inner loop is the Phase 5 milestone.
+These are the prerequisites for certifying the SDR multipole branch and for the bipole_lattice_self_energy analytic dipole-dipole self-image correction.
+They are tested in isolation against analytical results; the exact Ewald-J split remains the production SCF route while the opt-in multipole branch is certified.

 Phase